kadebuild/OpenGL-OpenTKForms/README.md

 4) While/Endwhile
 5) For/Endfor

-Animation of how program would run and time of animation
+Animation of how program would run and time of animation.
 Skybox with four variation of textures.
 Customizable number of loop repetitions and conditions of "if" transition.